Jelly Belly University

 - For your safety, closed-toe shoes and pants are required for factory floor access.
 No sandals, high heels, or flip-flops please.

 - Each guest must have proper attire prior to entering the factory.
 Lab coats, hair nets, beard/mustache nets, and other coverings provided by Jelly Belly.
+Hair must be secured into a hair net with no loose hair exposed.
+In some cases, guests may be asked to tie their hair back first for more complete coverage.

 - Groups are limited to 6 people.